rks101/egnet/README.md

 Sometimes you wish to know sub-domains and they don't tell you :) so let us knock on the domain quietly.
 [get knock](https://github.com/guelfoweb/knock) or [puredns](https://github.com/d3mondev/puredns)

+There is this another awesome tool: **dnsenum**, that can reveal much more information about a domain.
+dnsenum can show domains, nameservers, MX records, zone transfer records for sub-domains, a range of public IP addresses, old records, etc.
+``
+$dnsenum -r mydomain.ac.in
+``

+You can knock :)
 ```
 $ python3 knockpy.py iitjammu.ac.in